iBEAMS: A Unified Framework for Secure and Energy-Efficient ISAC-MIMO Systems leveraging Bayesian Enhanced learning, and

 Within this context, Integrated Sensing and Communication (ISAC) has emerged as a key paradigm for future wireless systems.
-By unifying radar and communication functions, ISAC enhances PLS through joint exploitation of sensing and communication (S\&C) metrics and information-theoretic limits (detection, estimation, efficiency, and reliability), while improving spectral, energy, and hardware efficiency through spectrum sharing, hardware reuse, and integrated signal processing, in contrast to architectures that treat sensing and communication separately \cite{9737357,9761984}.
+By unifying radar and communication functions, ISAC enhances PLS through the joint exploitation of sensing and communication (S\&C) metrics and information-theoretic limits (detection, estimation, efficiency, and reliability), while improving spectral, energy, and hardware efficiency through spectrum sharing, hardware reuse, and integrated signal processing, in contrast to architectures that treat sensing and communication separately \cite{9737357,9761984}.
 However, ISAC operation in the mmWave/THz regime induces a tightly coupled communication–sensing decision problem in the presence of strategic eavesdroppers and jammers, where legitimate nodes must act under incomplete and noisy knowledge of adversarial behavior \cite{11172669,9606831}.
-This challenge is especially critical for B5G/6G applications including vehicular and V2X networks, UAV swarms, industrial IoT, and mission-critical surveillance or defense systems where communication, sensing, and security are deeply intertwined, eventually failures can have immediate physical impact.
-In such scenarios, ISAC transceivers must continuously sense the environment, infer adversary behavior, and adapt beams, power, artificial noise, sensing effort, and jamming roles in an energy-efficient manner while satisfying stringent latency and reliability requirements\cite{9737357,liu2022survey,9919739}.Game theory has emerged as a powerful methodology for modeling and designing PLS strategies in ISAC-enabled MIMO systems by capturing the strategic interactions among legitimate transceivers, eavesdroppers, and jammers, and providing a rigorous framework to define their performance and analyze stable operating points of the system \cite{10543060,10945754}.
+This challenge is especially critical for B5G/6G applications, including vehicular and V2X networks, UAV swarms, industrial IoT, and mission-critical surveillance or defense systems where communication, sensing, and security are deeply intertwined.
+Eventually, failures can have immediate physical impacts.
+In such scenarios, ISAC transceivers must continuously sense the environment, infer adversary behavior, and adapt beams, power, artificial noise, sensing effort, and jamming roles in an energy-efficient manner while satisfying stringent latency and reliability requirements\cite{9737357,liu2022survey,9919739}.

+Game theory has emerged as a powerful methodology for modeling and designing PLS strategies in ISAC-enabled MIMO systems by capturing the strategic interactions among legitimate transceivers, eavesdroppers, and jammers and providing a rigorous framework to define their performance and analyze stable operating points of the system \cite{10543060,10945754}.
 In parallel, Bayesian learning–based methods offer a principled way to update beliefs about unknown or time-varying adversaries from ISAC measurements and adapt transmission policies accordingly, enabling joint optimization of sensing, communication, and security decisions rather than treating them as isolated control variables under simplified, quasi-static models.